 This will be one of your biggest challenges.
 You need to find human resources that meet both your performance requirements and your budget.
 Also, as we mentioned before, you want a team that works well together.
 But how?

 Your first option is to recruit them yourself using one or more of the below methods:

 - Tech recruiting companies

 - Freelance websites: Upwork, Fiverr

 - Professional networking tools such as: LinkedIn, GitHub

 Your second option is to find an outsourcing company.
 If you don’t know of any through your own personal network, you can find one through tech company directories such as: G2, Upcity, ITFirms, Clutch, Goodfirms.
 However, if you choose to work with an outsourcing firm, make sure you screen them properly to make sure you found the right one.
 For guidance on this, either take a look at the below section or check out our previous article on the topic.

-Inside Tips on finding the right overseas partner
+Inside Tips on finding the right offshore development team

 Lookup their profile